GMELUM/mint/README.md

   - `WALLET_WORDS`: Seed words for wallet recovery or generation, separated by spaces.
   - `WALLET_DESTINATION`: The wallet address for processing transactions.
   - `WALLET_JETTON`: The identifier for the token or jetton used in transactions.
+  - `SECRET`: A security key required for all API requests, to be sent via the Authorization header or as a query parameter.

 ### Example `.env` File